artsintelinc/secretary/privacy.md

   any changes.

   **Contact:**
-  For inquiries, reach out to Jason Dsouza at artsintelinc@gmail.com
+  For inquiries, reach out to us at artsintelinc@gmail.com